GIfatahTH/animator/README.md

     })
 ```

-5-	`disposeAnimation()` : to remove listener, statusListner and dispose the animation controller.
+5-	`disposeAnimation()` : to remove listener, statusListener and dispose the animation controller.

 ## Implicet animation example:
  ```dart